Table of Contents:

 Nutrient cycling rate depends on various biotic, physical and chemical factors.

-Example of nutrient cycles: carbon cycle, nitrogen cycle, water cycle, oxygen cycle, etc.
+Examples of a nutrient cycle: carbon cycle, nitrogen cycle, water cycle, oxygen cycle, etc.

 Energy Flow and Nutrient Cycle